ericmoritz/blog/content/building-with-hydra.md

 }
 ```

-We use the `window.location.hash` to determine the URL to located the
+We use the `window.location.hash` to determine the URL of the
 JSON-LD for the current page.
 This greatly simplifies the client
 because to navigate to a new resource, we simply set the
 `window.location.hash` to the link we're following.

-You will see in the [UserMenu](https://github.com/ericmoritz/music-reviews-html5-client/blob/master/src/music-reviews.js#L32) component, we're just using `a` tags to
+You will see in the [UserMenu](https://github.com/ericmoritz/music-reviews-html5-client/blob/master/src/music-reviews.js#L32) component, we're just using &lt;a&gt; tags to
 link to the `User/Seen` and `User/Queue` resources.

 Handling the `queueForm` and `loginForm` links are a little more
-complicated but still manageable.
+complicated but pretty trivial.

 I wrote a simple
 [iriTemplateRender()](https://github.com/ericmoritz/music-reviews-html5-client/blob/master/src/music-reviews.js#L18)